 Snapdragons and larkpsur

-• As plants grow, pinch them back when they gets about five to six sets of leaves.
+• To keep your snapdragons blooming during the season, pinch your seedlings back when they get about five to six sets of leaves.
 This means you’ll cut the plant down to roughly the second to the third set of leaves.
 This will encourage the plant to produce more flowers.

 • Water snapdragons deeply once a week, or more often in hot, dry weather.
 Water the base of plants and avoid watering from above to help prevent fungal diseases.